aiDotEngineer/network/README.md

-# network
+# Network
-An open source event application with a Generative Matching Algorithm for connecting attendees
+Network is nn open source mobile event application for making event information discovery easier, and connecting with other attendees more efficient.
+It leverages a custom-build  Generative Matching Algorithm for matching attendees together.

+More information coming soon.